utradekadent/lw_challenge/README.txt

 (The -s option is only needed for 'test_file_translation' to display load time-related information)

-To execute the multi-langage UI test, run
+To execute the multi-language UI test, run

 	pytest -k 'homepage'